LinSwanSaung/clinicinformationsystem/backend/docs/SETUP_AND_OPERATIONS.md

 # Setup and Operations Guide

-This document covers setup, configuration, deployment, and operational procedures for the RealCIS backend.
+This document covers setup, configuration, deployment, and operational procedures for the ThriveCare backend.

 ## 🚀 Getting Started